-The Hunter Valley Gardens is celebrating “Snow Time” and has transformed into a winter wonderland to provide your kids with a taste of the snow just an hour north of the Central Coast.
+Hunter Valley Gardens is celebrating “Snow Time” and has transformed into a winter wonderland to provide your kids with a taste of the snow just an hour north of the Central Coast!

-Playing in Puddles visited on Sunday and we absolutely loved tobogganing down the 40-metre ice slide, building snowmen in the Play Zone and gliding around the ice rink (okay, so we were more shuffling than gliding, but we had a lot of fun).
+Playing in Puddles visited and we absolutely loved tobogganing down the 45-metre ice slide, building snowmen in the Snow Play Zone, and gliding around the ice rink (okay, so we were more shuffling than gliding, but we had a lot of fun).

 Snow Play Zone